 Teachers and your students...

-After you sign up, you will receive an email with a link to preview the video, as well as downloadable lesson plans.
-All of our lesson plans have been designed by teachers for teachers and are aligned to the state standards for Michigan.
-These experiences are targeted for 6-12th grade, but are certainly not limited to this age group!
+Each 360* interactive video includes lesson plans that have been designed by teachers for teachers and are aligned to the state standards for Michigan.
+And the lesson plans incorporate Michigan eLibrary content!
+These experiences are targeted for 6-12th grade, but are certainly not limited to this age group.

 For students in Middle and High School, MeL Teens focuses on resources appropriate for grade 6 through junior college.
 In addition to the pre-paid subscription databases found in the Homework Help section, students have access to information for college and even social issues.

 There are four centers within MeL Teens: